lukew95/lukew95.github.io/_posts/2020-05-18-ASPNET-Basics-Course.md

 The course taught alot of basics such as:

--Controllers and abstracting to a Data layer
+- Controllers and abstracting to a Data layer
--Routing
+- Routing
--Razor views
+- Razor views
--Modelling Data in C# classes
+- Modelling Data in C# classes
--Using Github inside Visual Studio (Which I absolutely love!)
+- Using Github inside Visual Studio (Which I absolutely love!)

 I've still got a long way to go and Im about to start their next course which is ASP.NET MVC forms.
 I still need to learn about Entity
 Framework, connecting a MVC app to a database and how to authenticate and authorise users, luckily there is courses available for all those